Liverton: Local inn

 There is a village inn called The Waterwheel Inn, located on the edge of the village.
 It reopened in 1962 and is a traditional building with beams on show and built from sandstone.

 Demographics

 In 1870 the John Marius Wilson's Imperial Gazetteer of England and Wales stated the population of Liverton was 186.
-In 1951 the parish encompassing Liverton (Civil Parish of Loftus) had grown with the population increasing to 1109.
+In 1951 the parish encompassing Liverton had grown with the population increasing to 1109.

 History

 Liverton Village was named in the Domesday Book and previously went by the name of Liureton.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Liverton like this:

 LIVERTON, a township-chapelry in Easington parish, N. R Yorkshire; 6¼ miles E of Guisbrough town and r. station.
 Post town, Redcar.
 Acres, 2,400.
 Real property, £1,216.
 Pop., 186.
 Houses, 38.
 The manor belongs to Viscount Downe.
 The living is a p. curacy, annexed to the rectory of Easington, in the diocese of York.
 The church is partly Norman.